PablitoBueno/prototypeBMI/README.md

 ## Description

 This is a desktop application written in C++ that calculates a person's Body Mass Index (BMI) and body fat percentage.
 The application features a simple graphical user interface (GUI) that allows users to enter personal information such as name, height, weight, age, gender, and body fat percentage.
 Based on this data, it calculates and displays the BMI and the corresponding category, as well as generates a text report with the results.
+The application was developed using **Dev C++**.

 ## Features